ajitagupta/book-library-crud-api/README.md

 5. [Pattern: Service Discovery with Eureka Server](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-eureka)
 6. [Spring Cloud API Gateway](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-gateway)
 7. [Pattern: Fault Tolerance with Resilience4j Consumer](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-consumer-resilience4j)

+A microservice scales as a single entity and communicates with other microservices.
+We will take advantage of Spring Cloud (one of the most robust ways of creating microservices today) and the Service Discovery pattern to make the microservices *discoverable* to each other and work well together.

 While a framework is a set of common libraries and code, an architecture pattern is a concept, or a receipt for how to get a specific problem done.